melodysdreamj/WizardVicunaLM/README.md

 ## Reactions
 #### 1. Report of improved abilities in not only Korean, but also Chinese and Japanese.
-It's surprising that the share of other languages has not decreased even though it's tuned 100% for English; I'm curious about how this happened.<br/>
+Although it was tuned 100% for English, it's curious how the language abilities for other countries, such as Korean, Chinese, and Japanese, have been enhanced even though their share should have decreased.<br/>
 [link1](https://huggingface.co/TheBloke/wizard-vicuna-13B-GPTQ/discussions/1) <br/>
 [link2](https://arca.live/b/alpaca/75534266?mode=best&p=1)